travala/AVA-token/README.md

 #### balanceOf

-	* Returns the token balance of the ‘’’account’’’.
+	* Returns the token balance of the `account`.

 #### transfer

-	* Will transfer an ‘’’amount’’’ of tokens from the ‘’’from’’’ account to the ‘’’to’’’ account.
+	* Will transfer an `amount` of tokens from the `from` account to the `to` account.

 #### approve

-	- Grant permission for another user to withdraw from the invocation account up to an amount of ‘’’value’’’
+	- Grant permission for another user to withdraw from the invocation account up to an amount of `value`

 #### allowance